kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 ## Back to Cairo

 I. Just.
 Want.
 To.
 Embed.
 The.
 Fonts.
 In.
 The.
-PDF.
-File.
+P. D. F. File.

 Eventually, I figured out what was happening, after many a dead-end trying to persuade `systemfonts` to register the existence of the variants---something it in fact was already doing just fine for PNG files and the display devices on screen.
 For example you could write a function containing some code like this, which is adapted from [this very helpful post by June Choe](https://yjunechoe.github.io/posts/2021-06-24-setting-up-and-debugging-custom-fonts/).
 It forces `systemfonts` to register every single Myriad font file it can find as its own font family: